Connect and Release Wheelbarrow System vs Conversion Cart: Which Is Better for Moving Mulch?

 Jobsite Need Conversion Cart Connect and Release Wheelbarrow System

-Main idea Cart changes between use modes Machine moves wheelbarrow, then releases it
+Main idea Cart changes between use modes Machine moves wheelbarrow, releases it, and can tow carts for staging

-Best use Open hauling and general yard work Distance plus final wheelbarrow placement
+Best use Open hauling and general yard work Distance, final placement, and tow-cart staging

-Final placement Limited by cart shape, width, dump control, and access Strong advantage because it becomes a true wheelbarrow again
+Final placement Limited by cart shape, width, dump control, and access Strong advantage because the wheelbarrow becomes a true wheelbarrow again

 Tight access Depends on cart size and design Strong advantage with standard wheelbarrow hand control